bmjakobsen/treeVM/README.md

 ### Loaders
-The program and data area are both organized as an up to (2³² - 1) elements big block of memory the VM expects that the memory block doesnt change during runtime, so literals and labels are addressed by an 32 bit number
+The program and data area are both organized as an up to (2³² - 1) elements big block of memory the VM expects that it doesnt change during runtime

 ### Interpreters
-The program and data area are both organized as an up to (2¹⁶ - 1) chunks, each with a size of up to (2¹⁶ - 1) elements the vm expects that the chunks dont change, but the array of chunks can, when reallocating the array the interpreter should lock the spinlock so literals and labels are addressed by 2 16-Bit numbers, one for the chunk and one for the elements
+The program and data area are both organized as an up to (2¹⁶ - 1) chunks, each with a size of up to (2¹⁶ - 1) elements the vm expects that the individual chunks dont change, when reallocating the array of chunks the interpreter should lock the areas, the vm uses the vmx_interpreter_lock and vmx_interpreter_lock unlock functions for synchronization.

 ### Data
 #### Alignment & Addressing
 Data types are aligned to 8-Bytes and addressed as 8-Byte elements

 #### Small Numbers
-4 Bytes big numbers are stored in the instruction itself, see int32, uint32 and float Data types
+32-Bit numbers are stored in the instruction itself, see int32, uint32 and float Data types

 #### Big Numbers
 Doubles are stored in the data area as a single 8-Byte element

 #### Strings
-Strings are stored in the data area starting at an 8-Byte element, the element contains the string header (`vm_string_t`), the size field of the string header is ignored, so it is recommended that both fields are set to the length
+Strings are stored in the data area starting at an 8-Byte element, the first element contains the string header (`vm_string_t`), the size field of the string header is ignored, so it is recommended that both fields are set to the length